traverseda/ttp/README.md

 `ttp`, a time tracker inspired by `utt`.

+Frankly it's also a good resume piece, as it's small enough to read easily, small enough that it didn't take too much time to complete to a "proffesional" standard (documentation pending), and complicated enough that it demonstrates a general understanding of complicated issues like time zones, templating, etc. A lot better then most of what I have on github, which tend towards incomplete experements.

+It's not complicated, but it is more readable than the average data-science pipeline, and more of a complete product than most of what I get called on to make proffesionally.

+---

 ttp is a python time tracker where you tell the time tracker what you've done *after* you've already done it.
 Like writing a git commit message.